 The MTM program leverages the assets of the Church nationally and locally, focusing on young children’s cognitive, psychosocial and physical development.
 Trained ECD volunteers facilitate support and learning groups for caregivers and playgroups for children, make monthly home visits and provide referrals to needed services.
 The program succeeds in helping caregivers and communities so that young children can thrive in rural areas, serving as a catalyst for community organizing and development in marginalized areas.
 MTM also addresses the importance of fathers’ engagement with children in their development, noting the evidence of adverse consequences when they are not involved.

-Caregiver learning and support groups are the hub for diverse activities, including education about child health and nutrition and the importance of clean water, sanitation and hygiene.
-The groups include a Savings Group component where participants contribute a small amount each week and build up funds to invest in their children’s health and education.
+Caregiver learning and support groups are the hubs for diverse activities, including education about child health and nutrition and the importance of clean water, sanitation and hygiene.
+The groups include savings with an educational component where participants are able to build up personal funds to invest in their children’s health and education.
 Participants are also able to access training and seeds for constructing household gardens to improve household nutrition and diet diversity.
-Adult literacy classes and vocational and business training have enabled many individuals, especially women, to start small enterprises and support their families.
-The caregiver support groups also offer special care and counseling for people living with HIV/AIDS.

 In light of COVID-19, ZACOP has adapted its programming with physical distancing and other precautions to reduce the potential spread of the coronavirus.

 Our work with Women focuses on helping communities promote the rights of women and children and move toward the vision that everyone deserves a life free from violence in a society where they are treated with dignity and respect.
 Only then can communities truly heal and thrive.